Harry Hill Bandholtz: Service in the Philippines

+World War I

 After his service in the Philippines ended in 1913, Bandholtz returned to the US to serve in the US infantry as a major.
 He was assigned to the 29th Infantry and made commander of Fort Porter, New York.
-He also served as Chief of Staff in the New York National Guard (later the 27th Division)and traveled to the border of Mexico.
+He also served as chief of staff of the New York National Guard (later the 27th Division) during its service in the Mexican Border War and senior inspector and instructor of the New York National Guard.

 In 1917, he was promoted to commander of the 58th Brigade of the 29th Division.
 He accompanied his unit to France in June of that same year, serving for three months after the US entered the Great War (World War I).
-On September 27, he was named United States Army Provost Marshal General to General John J. Pershing's American Expeditionary Force in France.
+On September 27, he was named United States Army Provost Marshal General to General John J. Pershing's American Expeditionary Forces (AEF) in France.
 He held this position during the rest of the war and until 1919.

 General Bandholtz reorganized the Military Police Corps, established a Military Police school in Autun, France, and advocated a permanent Military Police Corps following the war.
 Bandholtz is widely considered to be the "father" of the United States Army's Military Police Corps.